 “It’s important to have healthy and clear boundaries in a relationship from the very beginning.
 Most of the time, in order to impress or give extra attention to their significant others, people ignore themselves or try to be someone they’re not.
-This is exactly what makes wanting space away from them a pressing need some time down the line.
+This is exactly what makes wanting space a pressing need some time down the line.
 It is better to be clear from day one and set realistic boundaries,” says Shazia.

 The need to be alone is natural and should not be bottled.
 If you are stuck between the dilemma of “I need space” and not knowing how to say you need space in a relationship without hurting your partner, let us help you out.
 Here are some ways in which you can ask for space without hurting their feelings:

 “I need space” can mean so many things.
 To say you need space in a relationship, you first need to explain to your partner what your definition of space is.
 Many people desire only a small amount of space to just be themselves or blow off some steam.
 When you ask for space, you’re definitely not implying that you have secret thoughts of living separately and you’re certainly not suggesting taking a break from the relationship.

 Sometimes all you need is a free afternoon to do anything you want, whether it’s grabbing a cup of coffee and doing nothing or playing video games with your pals.
 Let your partner know that when you say “I need some space for myself”, you mean a few hours or days by yourself.